 The goal of Special Education is to help students to become independent learners, to teach learning strategies to prepare them to be successful in their regular classes, and to prepare them for high school and post-secondary experiences.

 A Special Education Parent Advisory Council (SEPAC) meets several times a year and is designed to provide information and offer to support to parents regarding issues related to their children.
-The meeting schedule for the 2013-14 school year is as follows: September 25, December 3, March 4, and April 29.
-All meetings are at 1:45pm in the Eagles' Loft.
-All are welcome to attend.
+More information can be found on our SEPAC page under the Students & Parents menu.

 The district also complies with the Americans with Disabilities Act (ADA) Section 504 and offers supports and services to students who require accommodations to participate successfully in the general education curriculum based on their disabilities.

 Health: The schools have fully staffed infirmaries at Undermountain and Mt.
 Everett and employ a part-time nurse at New Marlborough, who also provides services to the Monterey and South Egremont schools.

 English Language Education (ELE): Students whose first language is other than English are provided with specialized intervention to support their learning and language needs.
 The district employs a full-time English as a Second Language (ESL) teacher who acts as a direct interventionist, consultant, and advocate for students our English Language Learners (ELL).
 Access to the general education curriculum is the foremost concern in supporting our ELLs.